We hope you have found the perfect course - now you will be ready to apply.

 At enrolment your photo will be taken and you will receive your College Membership Card which will last the length of your course.
 This membership card gives you the right to use college facilities and replaces cash when it comes to paying for things at college - for example in the cafes and refectories and for additional printing in the Learning Centres.

-College Membership Cards must be worn and visible at all times on college premises.
+College Membership Cards must be worm and visible at all times on college premises.

 Working with Parents/Guardians